On March 20, 1974, Princess Anne was almost kidnapped.

 With both of her children and their families living at Gatcombe, Anne is now a hands-on grandmother to Savannah, Isla and Zara's kids Mia, 9, Lena, 4, and Lucas, 2.

 "I look at her and just think if I was going to be a mother, that's what I would want to be like," Zara said in a 2010 BBC special in honor of her mother's 60th birthday.
 "I would like to be as good a mother as she has been to us."

-Said Peter Phillips, "Her advice generally about life has been invaluable.
+Tindall also said of his mother-in-law, "Her advice generally about life has been invaluable.
 Whenever we may have got slightly above our station she'd be the first one to bring us back down to earth."